kasramp/Eris/README.md

 - [/v1/weather/currentbyip](#currentbyip)

 ### <a name="current">/v1/weather/current</a>
-This API is suitable for the case that coordinates (latitude, longitude) are available.
+This endpoint is suitable for the case that coordinates (latitude, longitude) are available.
 To use this API three URL parameters are required which two are compulsory and another one is optional.

 The list of parameters with their description can be found below table